CortexIntelligentAutomation/docs/content/en/docs/2024.9/Reference/Concepts/fundamentals/flows/what-is-a-flow.md

 * Activities can call other activities
 * Activities cannot call processes
 * Activities contain all blocks as they are intended to model low-level tasks or actions
+* Activities are required in an automation solution, as they are the building blocks of the solution

 ## Composition of a Flow